mickasmt/next-saas-stripe-starter/README.md

 > [!NOTE]
 > I use [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) package for update this project.
 >
-> Use this command for update your project: `ncu -i --format-group`
+> Use this command for update your project: `ncu -i --format group`

 > [!CAUTION]
 > Errors while the build if you update the `resend` & `remark-gfm` packages.